nathan-folsom/jotai-composition/src/article.md

       );
     }

-This component is nice... until we run into use cases that require some additional functionality.
+This component is nice... until we run into use cases that require additional functionality.
 For example, a search bar!
-The simplest way to go about adding search functionality is to just add a prop that conditionally renders a search input and to implement the search logic within the component.
+The simplest way to go add search functionality is to just add a prop that conditionally renders a search input and to implement the filtering logic within the component.

     ...